 Things are pretty busy what with this and that (especially the solarpunk and utopias game jam and editing and publishing the associated collection of essays).
 That said, if you write, design, develop games, and you have something very cool and unusual and experimental idea that is looking for a home, do get in touch.
 Sad Press Games would be especially interested in games with political themes, storytelling engines, immersive storytelling, ludic writing, games about the future, games that help us to think / learn / imagine differently, generative aesthetics, data perceptualisation, games that create games, writing for immersive experiences, and things like that.
 Artists and layout designers, also please feel free to get in touch with your portfolios.
 Also check out the links list below for more interesting independent games.

 System Reference Documents are lightweight rule sets which may be a minimum viable version of a game, and/or offered to game designers as a chassis to build upon or to hack.
-Sad Press has created two, both free to use and both oriented toward narrativist game design:
+Sad Press has created some SRDs, all free to use and most oriented toward narrativist game design:

 The Shrike is a GM-less storytelling game for one to four players, set in the skies above and the skies within.

 RPGs were my first introduction to procedurally generated content and aleatoric storytelling.
 So I wonder: what happens when you procedurally generate RPGs themselves?
 This is an experiment in development.
 See the pilot here.
 I would love to do a lot more with this one day.
 Who knows.